All You Need to Know about Wet Rot

 There are many different ways in which timber can be affected, making it unsound and in need of replacement or treatment.
 These include Dry Rot, Wet Rot, or Woodworm; here we focus on Wet Rot.

-Coniphoria can be found in some form in most properties.
-Within timber, the higher the moisture content the higher the chance of wet rot decay.
+The higher the moisture content within timber the higher the chance of wet rot.

-While each fungus has its own unique features, the general appearance of wet rot is similar – as is the treatment.
-Wet rot is typically confined to the area of dampness because the mycelium does not spread into walls.
+While each of the different fungi has its own individual features, the overall appearance and treatment of wet rot is similar.
+Wet rot is usually confined to the damp area because the mycelium does not spread into walls.

-Wet rot is not as destructive as dry rot, however can and does cause structural damage.
+Wet rot is not as destructive as dry rot, but it can and does cause structural damage.

 Wet Rot decay is usually first identified when floor timbers start to bounce or have movement.